ahanlindev/code-samples/Unreleased RPG (Godot)/Debug Menu/README.md

 When approaching the request to allow disabling enemy encounters, I wanted to provide a solution that would accommodate future needs.
 For that reason, I generalized this functionality into the debug flag system described below for flexibility.

-The client was impressed with this debug system and has informed me that it has streamlined his debugging and QA processes greatly.
+The client was satisfied with this debug system and has informed me that it has helped considerably in his debugging and QA processes.

 ### All content below this point is the documentation provided to my client